koteykaby/comrade/README.md

 1. Generate an SSL certificate and private key using the `certgen.py` script in the `tools` folder.
 Share the certificate with your peers.
 2. Configure the server by editing `config/services.json` (update the IPs to match your host).
 3. Run the server with `python ./main.py`.
+4. Get and run the BattleServer.
+You can find it in our Discord.
+Command to start:
+    - `.\BattleServer.exe -simulationPeriod 25 -relayBroadcastPort 0 -bsPort 27021 -webSocketPort 27211 -sslCert "coh2-api.reliclink.com.pem" -sslKey "coh2-api.reliclink.com-key.pem"`

 ### Client